Throughout the game, you'll receive various espers as you beat things up. You can also gain espers through side-quests and/or

 - On the next screen are three exits - take the LEFT one.

 - WAIT (don't toggle the gate yet!)
 On the next screen, take the left path.
-Get the treasure on the NEXT screen, then
+Get the treasure on the NEXT screen (you might get the Glimmering Robes), then

 - Toggle the Capricorn Gate Stone